JetBrains/kotlin-web-site/pages/docs/reference/js-project-setup.md

 </div>

-## Configuring yarn
+## Configuring Yarn
-To configure additional yarn features, place a `.yarnrc` file in the root of your project.
+To configure additional Yarn features, place a `.yarnrc` file in the root of your project.
 At build time, it gets picked up automatically.

 For example, to use a custom registry for npm packages, add the following line to a file called